WorkOne South Central Region job opportunities | The Lintonian

+It’s a new year, and it’s possibly time for a new job, as well.
+The Lintonian and WorkOne hope these current job opportunities from WorkOne for the South Central Region are helpful.

-As a result of being positions offered within the entire south central region for WorkOne, some job openings may be too far for regular commuting from Linton; however, this week’s list contains several opportunities from Crane and Spencer, as well as other places in-between these cities.
+As a result of being positions offered within the entire south central region for WorkOne, some job openings may be too far for regular commuting from Linton; however, this week’s list contains several opportunities from Crane and Spencer, as well as a few in Washington and Worthington.

 You may contact any WorkOne office to schedule an appointment with a professional career advisor.
 They can help you not only with your job search in general, but also can provide resume assistance or more information on how to apply to these job listings too.

-Also, if you are not job hunting at this time, please be sure to share with a friend or family member to help them.
-The Lintonian and WorkOne hope these current job opportunities from WorkOne for the South Central Region are helpful.
+If you are not job hunting at this time, please be sure to share with a friend or family member to help them.